AdnanOlarmmi/Microver-LMS-clone/README.md

 # Microverse LMS clone

-**An Learning Management System in short LMS** is a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, materials or learning and development programs.
-The learning management system concept emerged directly from e-Learning.
+**A Learning Management System in short LMS** is a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, materials, or learning and development programs.
+The learning management system concept emerged directly from e-learning.

+It's the first API endpoint of a learning management system.
+This API is compliant with the JSON: API specification and uses JWT for authentication.
+The API has endpoints for signing in and signing up, listing courses, enrolling in a course, and listing all courses that the current user is enrolled in.
+Additionally, the application periodically fetches courses from a remote API and stores them locally.

+The API is JSONAPI-compliant.
+The API supports authentication with JWT.
+Baked solutions like Devise::JWT or Knock weren't used; It was implemented at a lower level using bcrypt.

 ## Built With